CivicaJR91/readme_file_generator/README.md

 # readme_file_generator
-Generate a README.md file using node.js
+Generate a README file using node.js

 # Criteria provided by client:
 * GIVEN a command-line application that accepts user input